Giulio Bonasone: The Bologna period and the new technique (1550s–1560s)

 Engravings done with this technique started in the late 1550s but concentrated in the early 1560s.
 After that, this tonal engraving skill was combined with etching to achieve great beauty and depth.
 The first dated print that contains both media is the Resurrection produced in 1561.

 Bonasone's choice of different media to achieve varied effects is the most noteworthy aspect of his technique.
 Though human body was still engraved with burin, landscapes and backgrounds started to be rendered with etching.
 This forms the effect of having human forms of engraved tonality glowing on a deep and rich etched background.
 Meanwhile, The Judgement of Paris stands out from other prints for its draftsmanship.

 This technique highlighted the merits of Bonasone's skills in each medium and achieved good effects.
 While Bonasone's earlier engravings reflected his weakness in representing landscapes in that medium, his pure etchings revealed his lack of confidence in dealing with figures.
 Using etching for background and engraving for human forms worked to circumvent this problem.

 Viewing the Judgement of Paris at a short distance, one would find it reflective of light.
 In fact, the tonal gradations of the nude forms, the body of Mercury in particular, are extremely delicate and minimal lines are employed without obscuring the outlines of human bodies.
 Since tones, not lines, are the primary way of defining figures, this print looks like a monochromatic painting.
 Bonasone then used etching to show the details of flora and fauna surrounding the nudes.
 The artist made no particular attempt to integrate the two media and he meant to juxtapose them to achieve the unique visual effects.

-Bonasone's blending of two media, featuring the subtleness of etching and the atmospheric use of engraving, is a perfect match of Titian's paintings, especially Titian's The Rest on the Flight to Egypt.
+Bonasone's blending of two media, featuring the subtleness of etching and the atmospheric use of engraving, is a match of Titian's paintings, especially Titian's The Rest on the Flight to Egypt.
 He is probably the artist who best capture the essence, sfumato, colour and quality that belong uniquely to Venetian paintings.